Motivational Speech — How to Create Impact with Stories

 Why use stories in motivational speeches?

 Stories are an indirect way to show your audience that taking action is the right thing to do.
 People love to listen to a good story.
 By using relevant stories in your motivational speeches and presentations, you bring your message into reality and give it an emotional element.
 If you simply tell your listeners to take an action without a good story to support it, you won’t be as effective in motivating them.
+The best motivational speeches include stories of how people have overcome challenges or changed in some way.
+Other types of speeches might include cautionary tales of what not to do.

 How professional motivational speakers use stories and quotations in their motivational speeches